silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 }
 ```

 On its own, GraphQL offers nothing functional, as it's just a query language.
 You still need a service that will invoke queries and map their results to UI.
-For that, SilverStripe uses an implementation of [Apollo](http://dev.apollodata.com/) that works with React.
+For that, Silverstripe CMS uses an implementation of [Apollo](http://dev.apollodata.com/) that works with React.

 ## For more information